ManifoldFR/mva-topologicaldataanalysis/README.md

 ## Installation instructions (conda & Ubuntu)

-My machine is an up-to-date Ubuntu 19.04 (disco) with multiple Python environments managed by conda.
+My machine is an up-to-date Ubuntu 19.10 (eoan) with multiple Python environments managed by conda.

 ### Dependencies